-Supervise the preparation of meeting minutes.
+Supervise the preparation of meeting notes.

-Be the primary point of contact with Environmental Health and Safety.
+Be a primary point of contact with Environmental Health and Safety.

-Attend meetings of the Campus Laboratory Safety Committee

 In the absence of the Committee Chairperson these responsibilities will be assigned to an alternate to be elected by the group at the beginning of the meeting.

-Administrators/Chairs/Directors: College Administrators, Department Chairs, and Directors should provide resources and support so that the committee member is successful during their tenure on the safety committee.
-They will support the time needed to fulfill their obligation and responsibilities while serving on the committee.
+DEPARTMENT DIRECTORS: Department Directors shall provide resources and support so that the committee member is successful during their tenure on the safety committee, and will support the time needed to fulfill their obligation and responsibilities while serving on the committee.

 EHS: The role of EHS will be to report metrics on incidents, injuries, inspection findings, and status of corrective actions to the committee.
 EHS will provide support and/or guidance on implementation of regulatory requirements to the committee for dissemination to the departments and update committee members on changes to University health and safety policies and EHS processes and procedures.